- Osome Blog SG

 5 No tax on foreign-sourced income

-Holding companies in Singapore benefit from no taxation on foreign-sourced income, including dividends from subsidiaries, as long as the subsidiaries are taxed at least 15% in their country of incorporation.
+A Singapore tax-resident holding company benefits from no taxation on foreign-sourced income, including dividends from subsidiaries, provided the subsidiaries are taxed at least 15% in their country of incorporation.
 If this threshold isn’t met, dividends may incur a tax liability when distributed to the holding company.
 Additionally, undistributed income from foreign subsidiaries typically remains untaxed, enhancing the holding company’s financial positioning as a parent company and allowing for smoother day-to-day operations.

 6 No tax on capital gains

-Another attractive feature of holding companies in Singapore is the absence of capital gains tax.
-This means that profits derived from the sale of shares are not subject to taxation, allowing business owners to reinvest or distribute their profits without incurring additional tax burdens.
+Another attractive feature of Singapore holding companies is the absence of capital gains tax.
+Profits from the sale of shares are not subject to tax if they are deemed capital in nature rather than trading income, allowing business owners to reinvest or distribute profits without additional tax burdens.
 This characteristic contributes significantly to the overall financial efficiency of the business structure, enabling parent companies to maximise their resources and foster growth.

 7 Attractive tax rate